S. T. Quadri

 S.T.
 Quadri (10 October 1932 – 15 November 2005) is an Indian politician and Member of Parliament (MP), represented the Shimoga constituency in 7th Lok Sabha, the lower house of the Indian Parliament.
-He was nominated as the Director of Salem Steel Plant in Tamil Nadu by the Government of India in 1976.
+He was nominated as the Director of the Salem Steel Plant in Tamil Nadu by the Government of India in 1976.

 Early life and background

 Quadri was born on 10 October 1932 in Koppal of Raichur district.
 Syed Sirajul Hassan Quadri was his father.
 He completed his education from Osmania University, Hyderabad.

 Personal life

 S.T.
 Quadri was married Banu Begum on 7 May 1953 and the couple has 3 sons and 3 daughters.